 The recent signing of a commercialization and distribution license for the RaFTS technology now opens the doors to end-users and detector manufacturers to engage with this vital addition to the field of radiological detection.

-RaFTS makes it possible for radiological instructors to implement hands-on radiation training exercises that utilise actual detector equipment and that are based on highly realistic representations of individual and mixed radionuclides.
+RaFTS makes it possible for radiological instructors to implement hands-on radiation training exercises that utilize actual detector equipment and that are based on highly realistic representations of individual and mixed radionuclides.

 In the case of the Detective X, the RaFTS hardware is mounted directly onto the the actual detector, enabling it to interface directly with the device's circuitry.